anunna/blackarch-wiki/FAQ.md

 Depending on the problem you're facing, you can visit our [Github](https://github.com/blackarch/blackarch) and submit an issue on our issue page, such as:
 * [BlackArch repository](https://github.com/blackarch/blackarch/issues): related to our packages.
 For example: a package hasn't been updated or failed to run.
-* [BlackARch Site repository](https://github.com/blackarch/blackarch-site/issues): related to our website.
+* [BlackArch Site repository](https://github.com/blackarch/blackarch-site/issues): related to our website.
 For example: If a link is broken or an image isn't loading.
 * [BlackArch Installer repository](https://github.com/blackarch/blackarch-installer/issues): related to our installer.
 For example: the installation failed or you can not boot after a successful installation.

 You can also take some time to browse our other [repositories](https://guthub.com/blackarch).